 - A. Subdivider to Attend Planning Board Meeting.
-The subdivider, or a duly authorized representative, shall attend the meeting of the Planning Board to discuss the Preliminary Plat. - B. The preliminary plat submitted to the Planning Board shall be at an adequate scale to provide detail such as 1" = 50' up to 1" = 200' for parcels under 100 acres and 1" = 200' for parcels of 100 acres or more and shall extend 200 feet past the parcel boundary and shall show or be accompanied by the following information, except where requirements have been waived: A Preliminary Plat application shall include the following information: - a.
+The subdivider, or a duly authorized representative, shall attend the meeting of the Planning Board to discuss the Preliminary Plat. - B. The preliminary plat submitted to the Planning Board shall be at an adequate scale to provide detail such as 1" = 50' up to 1" = 200' for parcels under 100 acres and 1" = 200' for parcels of 100 acres or more, shall extend 200 feet past the parcel boundary, and shall show or be accompanied by the following information, except where requirements have been waived: A Preliminary Plat application shall include the following information: - a.
 The proposed subdivision name, the names of the Town and County in which it is located, the date, a true-north arrow, the map scale, and the names, addresses and phone numbers of all owners of record, the subdivider, and the engineer or surveyor, including license number and seal. - b.
-The names of the owners of record of all adjacent property and tax numbers of all parcels to be subdivided. - c.
+The names of the owners of record of all adjacent property and tax parcel numbers of all lots to be subdivided. - c.
 The zoning district, including exact boundary of districts, where applicable, and any proposed changes in the zoning district lines or the zoning regulations text applicable to the area to be subdivided. - d.
 All parcels of land proposed to be dedicated to public use and the condition of such dedication. - e.
 The locations of existing property lines, easements, buildings, watercourses, marshes, rock outcrops and wooded areas. - f.
 The locations of existing sewers, water mains, on-site wastewater treatment, culverts, and drains on the property, with pipe sizes, grades and direction of flow. - g.
 Contours with intervals of ten feet or less as required by the Planning Board, including elevations on existing roads, and an approximate grading plan if natural contours are to be changed more than two feet. - h.
-The width and location of any streets or public ways or places shown on the Official Map of the Ulysses Comprehensive Plan within the area to be subdivided, and the width, location, grades and street profiles of all streets or public ways proposed by the developer. - i.
-The approximate location and size of all proposed water lines, valves, hydrants, sewer lines, and fire alarm boxes.
-Connection to existing lines or alternate means of water supply or sewage disposal and treatment as provided in standards published by the Tompkins County Health Department.
-Show profiles of all proposed water and sewer lines.
-Proposed provision of water supply and related data includes the following: - i.
-Location of any existing wells on site and other proposed lot wells. - ii.
-Copies of New York State Department of Environmental Conservation Well Completion Reports for completed well(s) (including the well log and pump test data). - iii.
-Any and all water quality testing results.
+The width and location of any roads or public ways or places shown on the Official Map of the Ulysses Comprehensive Plan within the area to be subdivided, and the width, location, grades and road profiles of all roads or public ways proposed by the developer.